ninmonkey/NewspaperWebComics/README.md

 first:
 - redownload cached HTML if older than Xdays/Xhours
+- display 'new comic'
+    - read comics will auto-collapse or use lower opacity

 - why does image['title'] fail?
     - related to using html5lib ?